 The implementation claiming conformance to the BPMN Compatibility Conformance SHALL comply with all of the optional BPMN compatibility requirements set forth in 6.8.2.1 and 6.8.3.1, and should be conformant with the Visual Notation Conformance in 2.2.
 The optional BPMN compatibility requirements set forth in 6.8.2.1 and 6.8.3.1 are considered required to claim conformance to the BPMN Compatibility Conformance.
-A BPMN Compatibility Conformance or to the CMMN Compete Conformance or to the CMMN Complete Conformance.
+A BPMN Compatibility Conformance implementation is NOT REQUIRED to be conformant to the Case Modeling Conformance or to the CMMN Complete Conformance.